shaid2233/mysql-alive/README.md

 # Database Health Check Service

 This is a lightweight Flask-based HTTP service that checks the availability of a MySQL database.
-The service exposes an endpoint at `/health`, which returns the database connection status.

 ## Features